-Take a look at the 2017 Expanding Tribal Energy Development through Partnerships webinar series.
+Take a look at the 2017 DOE Office of Indian Energy webinar series Expanding Tribal Energy Development Through Partnerships.
 Here are upcoming webinar topics:

 Here’s the full list of webinars.